hkamran80/articles/README.md

 ## Contributions

-If you would like to update any of my posts, please [fork this repository](https://github.com/hkamran80/articles/fork), make your contributions, then submit a pull request ([learn about pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)).
+If you would like to update my posts, please [fork this repository](https://github.com/hkamran80/articles/fork), make your contributions, then submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 ## License